johnbywater/dcbdb/.aiassistant/rules/PROJECT_RULES.md

 ---

 # Project Overview
-This project implements an append-only event store for dynamic consistency boundaries in Rust, inspired by LMDB-style Copy-on-Write pages.
+This project implements an append-only event store for dynamic consistency boundaries (DCB) in Rust that follows the LMDB design for implement mult-version concurrent control (MVCC).

+Dynamic consistency boundaries (DCB) stores a single sequence of events.
+Each event has a binary data string, a type string, and an array of tags.
+Events can be selected using a query that has zero-many query items, with each query item having zero-many tags and zero-many event types.

+The LMDB design uses a single file that is used to store pages of a fixed size.
+There are two header files that contain the page IDs of the root pages for three B+trees.
+One B+tree has events keyed by position.
+Another B+tree has positions keyed by tags.
+A third B+tree has page IDs keyed by transaction sequence number (TSN).

 It provides a crash-safe, high-performance event store suitable for event-sourced systems.

 Key features:
-- CoW pages with **two headers** per page to manage atomic updates
+- Copy-on-write (CoW) pages
-- B+Tree indexes for:
+- B+Tree trees for:
     - `position -> events`
     - `tags -> positions`
     - `TSN (transaction sequence number) -> PageIDs`